-

 Cannabis coconut oil can also be used in savory dishes or condiments like salad dressing and pasta sauces.

-If you’re cooking on a lower heat, such as sautéing, either refined or unrefined coconut oil are great picks.
-If you are going to use coconut oil for frying, however, consider using refined oil as it will be able to withstand higher temperatures.
+Refined or unrefined coconut oil is a great choice if you’re cooking on a lower heat, such as sautéing.
+If you are going to use coconut oil for frying, however, consider using refined oil, as it will withstand higher temperatures.

 How to Make Cannabis Coconut Oil

-2. Once the flower is decarbed, break it up into smaller pieces (but make sure the pieces aren’t small enough to go through the strainer).
+- Once the flower is decarbed, break it into smaller pieces (but make sure the pieces aren’t small enough to go through the strainer).

 Final Thoughts

 Making edibles at home is a great way to control the ingredients and dosage.
-And both refined and unrefined coconut oil have health benefits and can easily be used during the cannabis infusion process.
+Both refined and unrefined coconut oil have health benefits and can easily be used during the cannabis infusion process.

-If you want a less processed option with a natural coconut flavor, look for unrefined oil.
-However, if you’re wanting to skip the coconut taste and make sure that the impurities have been removed – or if you like cooking at high heat – consider buying refined oil.
+Look for unrefined oil if you want a less processed option with a natural coconut flavor.
+However, if you want to skip the coconut taste and make sure that the impurities have been removed—or if you like cooking at high heat—consider buying refined oil.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.